Wild Animals Killed for Food

 Animals in the Wild

-SPCA advocates that wild animals captured or killed for food must be done in ways that minimise negative impacts on animal welfare.
+SPCA advocates that the killing or capturing of wild animals for food must only be done in ways that minimise negative impacts on animal welfare.

 Wild-caught fish must be humanely killed as soon as possible after catching.

 (See Sport and Recreational Hunting for more information)

 SPCA opposes the practice of killing pigs by ‘sticking’ because of the risk of injury to the pig or the likelihood that death does not rapidly follow.
 Sticking also presents a risk of injury or death to dogs used in pig hunting.